Treatments by breast cancer stage

 - Radiotherapy is standard after a lumpectomy.
 It can kill off any cancer cells that were missed.
 Women with stage 1 cancer who have a mastectomy do not usually need radiotherapy.

-- Chemotherapy is treatment with medicines that attack cancer cells.
+- Chemotherapy is treatment with drugs that attack cancer cells.
 It is often used after surgery to reduce the risk of the cancer coming back.
 Women who have had larger tumours are more likely to need it

 - Biological therapy is a new approach.
 Around 15% to 25% of women with breast cancer have too much of a protein known as HER2 which makes the cancer spread quickly, says Cancer Research UK.
-Trastuzumab is a new medicine that is used to treat women with metastatic breast cancer that is HER2 positive.
+Trastuzumab is a new drug that is used to treat women with metastatic breast cancer that is HER2 positive.
 It stops this protein from making the cancer grow and makes chemotherapy more effective.
 It is most often used in combination with chemotherapy.